-My passion for research has led me to pursue opportunities in research both within and outside of the university.
+My passion for research has led me to pursue a variety of opportunities across sectors.
 In these positions, I’ve continued to grow, refine my skills, and make a tangible impact in peoples’ lives

 Pathways to the Premiership,